 The Knowledge and Employability (K&E) curriculum supports students in Grades 8 through 12 who demonstrate reading, writing, mathematical and/or other levels of achievement two to three grade levels below their age-appropriate grade.
 Knowledge and Employability courses provide students with opportunities to experience success and become well prepared for employment, further studies, citizenship and lifelong learning.
-All District schools offering Grades 8 to 12 (with the exception of Old Scona School) can provide K&E programming.
+All Division schools offering Grades 8 to 12 (with the exception of Old Scona School) can provide K&E programming.

 - Maximize opportunities for student success